 Concepts of operation

 Concepts of operations (CONOPS) define expected and acceptable RPO and OOS scenarios, expected system architectures, and techniques to be utilized that focus on spaceflight safety.
-Specific techniques may include passive safe orbits, safety zones, and keep-out spheres or volumes for RPO and OOS activities.
+Specific techniques may include passively safe orbits, safety zones, and keep-out spheres or volumes for RPO and OOS activities.
 For experimental or first use activities, a “crawl, walk, run” approach to assessing capability, verifying functionality and performance while building confidence and experience is an essential prerequisite to implementing in sensitive environments (e.g. geostationary belt or near crewed spacecraft).
 The systems involved in OOS shall have the Concept of Operations certified for system and operational safety.

 Approved and proven procedures